Here are fun things to do at Dinosaur Valley State Park.

 Finding Dinosaur Tracks At Dinosaur Valley State Park

-The most asked question is: “Are the tracks at Dinosaur Valley State Park real?”
+The most asked question is: “Are the Dinosaur Valley State Park tracks real?”
 According to Texas Parks & Wildlife, they are.
 Dinosaur track visibility largely depends on how much rain the area has received will determine the sighting of tracks.
 The water levels must be low to see them.
 But to find them, you will probably have to wade through the water.
 So, as you can guess, the best time to NOT go is after a full downpour that this area gets from time to time.

 When we visited, my son and his friend were determined to find any dinosaur track they could – large or small, and it didn’t matter.
 So off they went to walk on rocks in the river and wade in the water to find them.
-They had a great time together naming all the types of dinosaurs they thought they saw out there.
+They had a great time together naming all the types of dinosaurs they thought they saw.
 I stayed back to take pictures.
-Well, I really didn’t want to walk across those rocks.
+Well, I didn’t want to walk across those rocks.
 Brody later said, “Mom, you would not have made it” – thanks, son!
 In my defense, those rocks were slippery, and I didn’t have on the correct shoes.
 Do you believe that?

 Tip: You’ll want to wear good water shoes when you go out there to look for the dinosaur tracks.